mboulton-fathom/snakemake-executor-plugin-googlebatch/example/hello-world-cos/README.md

 # Hello World COS

 The example is for the container operating system (COS), which basically means running inside a container instead of on a native virtual machine.
-This also means using the default Snakemake image.
+This requires building a custom image.
 Here is how to see images in the project:

 ```bash